 Please Note: Movie Under the Stars takes a break in June for the rainy summer months, but returns in September for another season of fun flicks.

 Silver Moon Drive-In Theatre

 Open since 1948, The Silver Moon Drive-In in Lakeland is one of the last authentic drive-in movie theaters in Florida.
 It's also the only remaining drive-in in Polk County.
 Silver Moon has two separate screens, each showing two films each night—typically first-run movies.
-For just $5/person you'll get to enjoy the double feature.
 On a nice night, roll down the windows or open up your back hatch and make a cozy pillow and blanket fort.

 A few tips:

 - Make sure to arrive about 45 minutes early so you can reserve a good spot.